Welshy92/rescue-the-royalty/README.md

 ### **Future Implementations**

-* Add a game reset button that takes you back to the start screen and changes score back to 0 so the user doesn't need to fully refresh the page.
+* Add a game reset button that takes you back to the start screen so the user doesn't need to fully refresh the page.
 * Add animation and optional sound/music to the game.

 ### **Accessibility**

 While coding this site I have been mindful to ensure that the website is accessible and friendly.
 I have achieved this by:
-  * Using descriptive alt attributes on images all around the site.
+  * Using descriptive alt attributes on all images used.
   * Making sure that there is sufficient colour contrast throughout the entire site.
+  * Use semantic HTML where possible.
 ***
 ## **Technologies Used**